-Emerg ency Response Plan The En nergency Response Plan must be available at the main office.
-This plan include S: Emergency information and numbers, i.e. relevant information for responders about the site as needed, contact numbers for fire department, local utilities, etc.; М7 • department, local utilities, etc.; Procedures to help ensure that responsible individuals (and alternates, if necessary) can be notified.
-This should include primary and alternate contact numbers for these individual(s) responsible for reacting to emergencies, i.e. farm workers/ managers, family members, and/or owner as appropriate.
-Note: it is recommended to provide contact numbers for at least three responsible workers and/or family members when possible, and a predefined calling schedule to help ensure that all responsible parties may be contacted if necessary; and Contingency plans and precautions to cope with severe events/ emergencies in order to safeguard the welfare of the birds, and the procedures to be followed by responsible personnel in these occurrences or by those discovering an emergency such as fire, floods, storms or other severe weather, interruption of power or water, interruption of supplies, etc. Auditor note : When barns are not located on the same property as the main office, Emergency Contact Information or the Emergency Response Plan must also be posted on the barn site.
+M7 Emergency information and numbers, i.e. relevant information for responders about the site as needed, contact numbers for fire department, local utilities, etc.; OY ON ON 0 /3 procedures to be followed by responsible personnel in these occurrences or by those discovering an emergency such as fire, floods, storms or other severe weather, interruption of power or water, interruption of supplies, etc. Auditor note : When barns are not located on the same property as the • Auditor note : When barns are not located on the same property as the main office, Emergency Contact Information or the Emergency Response Plan must also be posted on the barn site.
 See E4.
-000 Yes No N/A /3 •

-Anima l Health Plan en Animal Health Plan (AHP) must be available at the main office.
-This plan must in Certification or proof that the AHP has been developed in consultation with the flock veterinarian: The flock veterinarian must sign and date the AHP; and The AHP must be regularly, at least yearly; Records of vaccination protocols and any vaccinations; Records of treatment protocols and any treatments, including: Identification of the animal(s); The type of treatment and reason for the treatment; Dates of treatment; The types/route of administration and quantities of medications used; Details of the therapeutic use, defined as treatment, prevention and control, as allowed by current laws, of any antibiotics (including ionophores), antiparasitics, and antifungals, which includes the requirements that antibiotics, antiparasitics, and antifungals must only be used therapeutically 0 Yes M8 as prescribed by the flock veterinarian; /25 mo Therapeutic use must be for individual animals OR for specific groups of N/A /20 animals only when specified by the flock veterinarian through determination 11/71 that the entire group is at high risk of contracting disease; Therapeutic use is in conformance with the latest edition of the FDA Judicious Use of Antimicrobials for Poultry Veterinarians and complies with withdrawal periods; Records of any surgical procedures; Tolerance levels for overall flock performance; Causes of morbidity and mortality where known; and Targets for other aspects of flock health.
+Anima l Health Plan A writte en Animal Health Plan (AHP) must be available at the main office.
+This plan must include: Certification or proof that the AHP has been developed in consultation with the flock veterinarian: The flock veterinarian must sign and date the AHP; and • The AHP must be regularly, at least yearly; Records of vaccination protocols and any vaccinations; Records of treatment protocols and any treatments, including: Identification of the animal(s); The type of treatment and reason for the treatment; Dates of treatment; The types/route of administration and quantities of medications used; Details of the therapeutic use, defined as treatment, prevention and control, as allowed by current laws, of any antibiotics (including ionophores), antiparasitics, and antifungals, which includes the requirements that antibiotics, antiparasitics, and antifungals must only be used therapeutically as prescribed by the flock veterinarian; 0 Yes M8 Therapeutic use must be for individual animals OR for specific groups of 0 No /25 animals only when specified by the flock veterinarian through determination 0 N/A that the entire group is at high risk of contracting disease; Therapeutic use is in conformance with the latest edition of the FDA Judicious Use of Antimicrobials for Poultry Veterinarians and complies with withdrawal periods; Records of any surgical procedures; Tolerance levels for overall flock performance; Causes of morbidity and mortality where known; and Targets for other aspects of flock health.
 Livestock and poultry must not be implanted or injected with any growth hormone/ growth promoter or fed antibiotics (except ionophores) or fed beta-agonists for the purpose of boosting growth or feed efficiency.
 NOTE: Treatment must never be withheld to maintain an antibiotic-free production policy.
 Animals must be given appropriate treatment, including antibiotics, if prescribed by the flock veterinarian, regardless of antibiotic-free production policy.
-Flock Performance Parameters Performance Parameters must be continuously monitored for indicators of disease e common to laying hens or to production disorders.
-Monitoring of flock performance parameters must include review of records V М9 of observations made during daily inspections, and the monitoring of ~ Yes /10 1019 specific health conditions by stockpersons and by the flock veterinarian.
-O No /10 If any flock performance parameter falls below the tolerance limits identified in the AHP, the veterinarian or properly trained personnel must be informed N/A and a program of action developed to remedy the problem, as defined in the AHP.
+Flock I Performance Parameters Performance Parameters must be continuously monitored for indicators of e common to laying hens or to production disorders.
+Monitoring of flock performance parameters must include review of records of observations made during daily inspections, and the monitoring of 0 Yes M9 specific health conditions by stockpersons and by the flock veterinarian.
+0 No /10 If any flock performance parameter falls below the tolerance limits identified 0 N/A in the AHP, the veterinarian or properly trained personnel must be informed and a program of action developed to remedy the problem, as defined in the AHP.
 Rates of inspections must be increased until flock performance parameters return to acceptable limits.